 Statute of Limitations in Florida Related to Workers’ Compensation Claims

 If you plan to file a workers’ compensation claim for your pre-existing condition, you need to know the statute of limitations law in Florida.
 A work injury that is associated with a pre-existing condition is usually repetitive strain injuries or injuries that result in repeated and tedious motions, like typing.
 Unlike the injuries that are able to be linked to a specific incident, these injuries have timelines that are very difficult to nail down.

 According to the law, you have two years after the date of the injury to file a claim.
 If you had an injury that developed and worsened over time or if it is unable to be linked to a specific accident, the statute of limitations will begin when you have realized that it was your job that caused the injury.
 Your employer and your employer’s insurance company may try to reduce the value of your claim by stating that you did not file within the stipulated statute of limitations.
 At this point, the help of a medical team and legal professionals can be invaluable.

 Contact Us to Learn More

 If you find yourself in a situation where your employer or your employer’s insurance company is trying to deny or devalue your workers’ compensation claim, we can help.
-Contact Scott J. Sternberg & Associates, P.A. by calling (561) 687-5660 for help and information about your case.
+Contact Sternberg / Forsythe, P.A. by calling (561) 687-5660 for help and information about your case.
 You will find our legal team will fight aggressively for your rights.